 For Fiscal 2013, the City confronts a \$48 million budget shortfall.
 For the first time since the economic downturn, property tax revenues will drop.
-A detailed revenue analysis can be found at page 5.
+A detailed revenue analysis can be found in the Revenue Section of this book.
 At the same time, the cost of maintaining the current level of city services continues to grow.
 Compared to Fiscal 2008, General Fund revenue is down by \$13 million - despite \$50 million in tax and fee increases approved in 2010 - while fixed costs (pension, retiree health, debt service, school payments) have grown by more than \$120 million.

-The Preliminary Budget Plan was built in the spirit of the Mayor's long-term vision for growing Baltimore's population in a fiscally responsible way.
-It is EFFICIENT, INNOVATIVE, SUSTAINABLE and PRIORITY-DRIVEN.
+The Board of Estimates' Fiscal 2013 budget recommendations were developed in the spirit of my long-term vision for growing Baltimore's population in a fiscally responsible way.
+The plan is EFFICIENT, INNOVATIVE, SUSTAINABLE and PRIORITY-DRIVEN.